crazymeeks/messengerbot/README.md

 ## Boiler Plate for Messenger Chatbot

-Nuworks boiler plate for messenger chatbot is written in [Laravel](https://laravel.com) 7.11.0.
+Boiler plate for messenger chatbot is written in [Laravel](https://laravel.com) 7.11.0.
 It is intented for chatcommerce projects but could be use in different messenger bot projects as well.
 #
 ## Included features out of the box
 - Reports - Basic Dashboard reports.